 For recipes using black cardamom, it is common to place the pods intact to accentuate its smoked character.
 Whenever you include the pods, remember to remove them after cooking.
 In rice dishes, it is easier to separate while eating.

-In addition, cardamom can be mixed with other spices, such as Garam Masala, Baharat, Ras El Hanout and others.
-For seasonings, the most common is to prepare powdered cardamom using a pestle or coffee grinder.
+In addition, cardamom can be mixed with other spices, such as Garam Masala, Baharat, Ras El Hanout, and others.
+For seasonings, the most common is to prepare ground cardamom (also powder) by using a pestle or coffee grinder.
 You can also find cardamom essential oil, which can be used not only for cooking but also for therapeutic use.

 Example of food and beverages

-In India, Lassi and Masala Chai are popular drinks that become delicious when cardamom is added.
-Coffee with cardamom is popular in the Middle Eastern countries.
+Lassi and Masala Chai are popular Indian drinks that get very tasty when cardamom is added.
+Coffee with cardamom is popular in Middle Eastern countries.

-Now, when it comes to pastries, green cardamom plays an essential role in Nordic cuisine, where it is added to various types of biscuits, bread and pies.
+Now, when it comes to pastries and baked goods, green cardamom plays an essential role in Nordic cuisine, where it is added to various types of biscuits, bread, and pies.

-For savoury dishes, such as biryani, pilafs, curries and broths, black cardamom, whole or coarsely crushed, is generally used.
+For savory dishes, such as biryani, pilafs, curries, and broths, black cardamom, whole or coarsely crushed, is generally used.

-It is worth mentioning that despite the preference for black cardamom in savoury dishes, many Indian dishes use the Garam Masala seasoning, a mix of spices that usually includes both types of cardamom.
+It is worth mentioning that despite the preference for black cardamom in savory dishes, many Indian dishes use the Garam Masala seasoning, a mix of spices that usually includes both types of cardamom.